jpdevries/emosvg/README.md

 Feel free to use any rasterized graphic you like.
 File extensions other than SVG will be treated as raster graphics.

 ### 🐣 Sizing SVG Icons
 Emoji will be sized relative to the text they surround.
-If you want to make sure your SVG icons aren't oversized in the absense of CSS styles, set the `style` or `data-Emojisvg-style` attributes on your `span.emoji`. emoSVG will look for the `style` attribute and then if not found the `data-Emojisvg-style` attribute and if found will set the `style` attribute on the&nbsp;`svg.emoji`.
+If you want to make sure your SVG icons aren't oversized in the absense of CSS styles, set the `style` or `data-emojisvg-style` attributes on your `span.emoji`. emoSVG will look for the `style` attribute and then if not found the `data-emojisvg-style` attribute and if found will set the `style` attribute on the&nbsp;`svg.emoji`.

 ```html
 <h1>